Download.it search icon

 Cons

-• Occasional map rendering issues
+• Built-in map sometimes suffers from rendering issues